SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

 1. When DataMiner has successfully restarted, click *Close*.

 > [!NOTE]
+>
-> To view detailed log information on the installation process, in the last step of the installer, click the *open log files* button.
+> - To view detailed log information on the installation process, in the last step of the installer, click the *open log files* button.
+> - To be able to make full use of all available DataMiner features, you should also [install Elasticsearch](xref:Installing_DataMiner_Indexing_Engine) and [connect your DataMiner System to the cloud](xref:Connecting_your_DataMiner_System_to_the_cloud).

 ### Custom DataMiner installation